craigds/decrapify/README.md

 f'{myvar} string literal'
 ```

+# pytestify.py {sourcefile.py}

+*Partially* converts your xunit-style tests to pytest ones.
+Doesn't get you all the way there, but reduces the effort required to manually finish the job.

 # Warning

-This repo exists primarily as a learning exercise.
-You should exercise care (or, run away!) if trying to using these scripts on code that is dear to you.
+This repo exists primarily as a learning exercise in concrete syntax trees.
+You should exercise care if trying to using these scripts on code that is dear to you.

 # Requirements